ThingLabsIo/ThingLabsIo.github.io/pages/rpi2/rpi2_lab003.md

 ## Conclusion &amp; Next Steps
 Congratulations!
 You have built a Universal Windows Platform application that captures data from the physical word and sends it to Azure IoT Hub.
 The core concepts you've learned are:

-1. Working with analog data using an analog-t-digital converter (ADC).
+1. Working with analog data using a voltage divider and an analog-t-digital converter (ADC).
 2. Configuring and using the Serial Peripheral Interface (SPI).
 3. Creating and sending messages to Azure IoT Hub.